Channel - BCCDC GRAND ROUNDS SERIES

 The Interior Health Drinking Water for Everyone Initiative

 Presenter: Ivor Norlin is the Manager of the Drinking Water Systems Program with Interior Health.
 Having been with Interior Health since 2005, Ivor previously worked in the environment sector in BC and Alberta.
 Ivor is a professional biologist and Environmental Health Officer and holds two bachelor degrees and a master degree in environmental and health studies.
 Born and raised in Armstrong, Ivor lives in Salmon Arm with his wife and two children.
-Summary: An overview of the Interior Health Drinking Water for Everyone initiative including the development of a dedicated website and real-time advisory map for all permitted water systems in the southern interior region.
-We will talk about the why, what, how, and what’s next.

 BC CDC Presenters